manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 ## Commits

 ## To-Dos
-- [ ] Do MASTER Flat with all flats of the night and BADPIXEL Table.
 - [x] Download all the arc-lamp and

+# Feb-04-2016 IRAP Roche J042

+## Summary

+## Commits

+## Number of Files

+I dont have to use all the Flats or BIAS.
+Take good quality 5 of them and work with them.

+## To-Dos
+- [x] ~~Do MASTER Flat with all flats of the night and BADPIXEL Table.~~ Dont do it with all just with good quality 5.
+- [x] ~~Automate MASTER_BIAS and FLATS.
+The problem is that it comsumes too much memory.~~ Dont have to use them all.
+- [x] ~~Python and see max value of flats to see if oversaturated.~~ Using scipy uniform filter
 - [ ] Do the wavelength calibration
 - [ ] How many threads can use with taskset and OMP_NUM_THREAD?
-- [ ] Automate MASTER_BIAS and FLATS.
-The problem is that it comsumes too much memory.
-- [ ] Python and see max value of flats to see if oversaturated.
-- [ ] Do MASTER Flat with all flats of the night
 - [ ] How many threads can use with taskset and OMP_NUM_THREAD?